DockYard/styleguides/engineering/ruby.md

 wall.paint(:favorite_color)
 ```

-* Add a new line in between method definitions.
+* Add a new line between method definitions.

-* Do not include newlines between areas of different indentation
+* Do not include new lines between areas of different indentation
   (such as around class or module bodies).

 ```ruby